Constraint Sets

 x0_feas = project(x0, set)

-AbstractConstraintSet, RealSpace, BoxSet, HalfSpace, Intersection, CappedBox, UserSet, project!, project.
+AbstractConstraintSet, RealSpace, BoxSet, HalfSpace, CappedBox, Intersection, UserSet, project!, project, ConstrainedNonlinearProblem.